apache/openwhisk/docs/annotations.md

 The annotations are _not_ checked.
 So while it is conceivable to use the annotations to infer if a composition of two actions into a sequence is legal, for example, the system does not yet do that.

+# Annotations for all actions

+The following annotations on an action are available.

+* `provide-api-key`: This annotation may be attached to actions which require an API key, for example to make REST API calls to the OpenWhisk host.
+The absence of this annotation, or its presence with a value that is not _falsy_ (i.e., a value that is different from zero, null, false, and the empty string) will cause an API key to be present in the [action execution context](./actions.md#accessing-action-metadata-within-the-action-body).
+This annotation is added to newly created actions, if not already specified, with a default false value.

 # Annotations specific to web actions

 Web actions are enabled with explicit annotations which decorate individual actions.
 The annotations only apply to the [web actions](webactions.md) API,